TrymArve/Control-Theory/Control Theory/02 Optimization Based Control/Optimization/Definitions/Solution.md

 - $z^*$ is a ***unique solution*** of (NLP)

 **Remarks:**
-- All other feasible points yield a larger objective value
+- All other feasible points yield a strictly larger objective value
 - There is only one or zero unique solutions
 - A unique solution is a global solution
 - A unique solution is a strict solution
-- If there is a unique solutions, there are no other global solutions
+- A unique solution is a, and is the only, global solution